tbreitburd/Learning-Dominant-Physical-Processes-using-Unsupervised-Learning-Techniques-/README.md

 ### Turbulent Boundary Layer Case

-The main case that is studied is the case of a boundary layer in transition to turbulence.
-Beyond using the Callaham et al. (2021) method to identify the dominant balance models for this physical system, this notebook explores the reproducing of results using alternative code to make sure the paper's results are not unique and random.
+The main case that is studied is one of a boundary layer in transition to turbulence.
+Beyond using the Callaham et al. (2021) method to identify the dominant balance models for this physical system, this notebook explores the reproducing of the results using alternative code to make sure the paper's results are not unique and random.

 The governing equation here is the Reynold's Averaged Navier-Stokes Equation, and only the streamwise component is considered:

 $$ \bar{u} \bar{u}_x + \bar{v} \bar{u}_y = \rho^{-1} \bar{p}_x + \nu \nabla^2 \bar{u}  - (\overline{u' v'})_y - (\overline{u'^2})_x $$

 To choose between running the code for the original or custom version, there is a cell dedicated to this where one can comment out/uncomment the ```method``` defining lines.
 From there the whole Notebook should run without input.
-The value for the hyperparameters (cluster number, and $\alpha$) are set for the notebook, though they can of course be changed.
+The value for the hyperparameters (cluster number, and $\alpha$) are set for the notebook (6 clusters, $\alpha = 10$), though they can of course be changed.

 More importantly, the notebook is there for presenting the code in a more guided manner but there is a script which ensures portability, faster runtime, and the ability for the user to control the hyperparameter values, as well as the method used (original or alternate)